Last Updated: February 27, 2021

 IDPH’s COVID-19 response is organized under the Incident Command System (ICS) (see organizational chart in Figure 1).
 The Director of IDPH and the Director of the Illinois Emergency Management Agency (IEMA) operate under a Unified Command Response.
 The IDPH response is led by the Incident and Deputy Incident Commanders.
 In Figure 1, functions that interface with IEMA are marked in red boxes.
 For Vaccination, this is led under the Vaccination Section, which is led by a Section Chief and Deputy.
 There are functions that interface with local jurisdictions at both the command staff and in individual section levels.

 Within the Vaccination Section, each box represents a function that has a lead and support staff, as required, thus creating redundancy.
 This core team works in tandem with all stakeholders from across the state.
-The Vaccination Section frequently holds ad hoc meetings and/or webinars to engage partners such as LHDs, local Emergency Management Agencies (EMAs), private industry, associations, pharmacies, correctional facilities, and institutes of higher learning.
+The Vaccination Section frequently holds ad hoc meetings and/or webinars to engage partners such as LHDs, state/local Emergency Management Agencies (EMAs), private industry, associations, pharmacies, correctional facilities, and institutes of higher learning.

 Figure 1: Illinois Department of Public Health Organizational Chart